agile-ts/agile/README.md

 AgileTs is a simple, fast and well tested State Management Framework which is implemented in TypeScript.
-It's more flexible and boilerplate free than Redux and has an interesting approach to reducing the site of a codebase through a centralized memory design pattern.
+It's more flexible and boilerplate free than Redux and has an interesting approach to reducing the size of a codebase through a centralized memory design pattern.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward